-We measure the response of the stratospheric polar vortex with the zonal mean zonal wind at 60N and 10 hPa (UZ60).
+We measure the response of the stratospheric polar vortex with the zonal mean zonal wind at 60° N and 10 hPa (UZ60).
 UZ60 is well predicted by the HF values.
-Namely, for an El Niño forcing the CTRL and StratBC experiments show a significant weakening, whereas the response of FullBC and TropBC only show a slight weakening of the vortex (Figure 2 d).
-Likewise with the La Niña forcing the FullBC and StratBC show a greater strengthening than the CTRL and TropBC.
-These results are also true for the lower stratosphere as measured with the zonal mean zonal wind at 60N and 100hPa (Figure 2 e).
-The seasonal mean of the full zonal mean wind response is shown in Supplementary figure 3.
-As with the ALI response, the response of the polar vortex does not appear to be affected by biases in the strength of the vortex, and is instead fully explained by the heat flux response, which is discussed further in the next section.
-Both the El Niño and La Niña response in ERA5 changes sign throughout the extended winter season at both 10hPa and 100hPa, which is not seen in the models.
-However, the observed values are not inconsistent with zero in any season, suggesting that the observational records may be too short to constraint the sign of the stratospheric pathway of the ENSO teleconnection.
+Namely, for an El Niño forcing the CTRL and StratBC experiments show a significant weakening, whereas the response of FullBC and TropBC only shows a slight weakening of the vortex (Fig. 2d).
+Likewise with the La Niña forcing FullBC and StratBC show a greater strengthening than CTRL and TropBC.
+These results are also true for the lower stratosphere as measured with the zonal mean zonal wind at 60° N and 100 hPa (Fig. 2e).
+The seasonal mean of the full zonal mean wind response is shown in Fig. S3.
+As with the ALI response, the response of the polar vortex does not appear to be affected by biases in the strength of the vortex and is instead fully explained by the heat flux response, which is discussed further in the next section.
+Both the El Niño and La Niña responses in ERA5 change sign throughout the extended winter season at both 10 and 100 hPa, which is not seen in the models.
+However, the observed values are not inconsistent with zero in any season, suggesting that the observational records may be too short to constrain the sign of the stratospheric pathway of the ENSO teleconnection.

 The differences in the magnitude of the stratospheric responses are not mirrored in the response of the NAO, despite the well-known connection between the vortex and the NAO and the importance of a realistic stratosphere for the ENSO-North Atlantic teleconnection (for example, as shown by Cagnazzo and Manzini, 2009, with an older version of the model used in our study).
-There is a weaker FullBC response in early winter UZ60 to La Nina, and correspondingly weaker NAO response in early winter.
+There is a weaker FullBC response in early winter UZ60 to La Niña and correspondingly weaker NAO response in early winter.
 However, for the other runs the strength of the polar vortex anomaly has no clear connection with the response of the NAO.
-This is evident when comparing the El Niño response of the CTRL and StratBC, to FullBC and TropBC, where the latter two have a weak UZ60 response but a strong NAO response.
-The NAO response to El Niño in ERA5 is also negative but weaker than the models, and the NAO response shows statistical significance which is not seen in the stratospheric indices for ERA5.
-ERA5 also shows a weak insignificant positive NAO during mid and late winter.
+This is evident when comparing the El Niño response of CTRL and StratBC to FullBC and TropBC, where the latter two have a weak UZ60 response but a strong NAO response.
+The NAO response to El Niño in ERA5 is also negative but weaker than in the models, and the ERA5 NAO response shows statistical significance, which is not seen in the stratospheric indices for ERA5.
+ERA5 also shows a weak insignificant positive NAO during midwinter and late winter.